Ipswich Spread Eagle

 Recent refurbishment during summer 2015 restored the whole building to a high standard and the split level bar has been sympathetically furnished throughout.
 Now up to six real ales on hand-pump (all from Grain) plus a wide selection of craft and imported beers.
 A selection of imported bottled beers are also available.
 Some bar snacks and daytime food options are available.

 Sadly the refurbishment included replacing the attractive red & yellow external paintwork with a dull grey.

 The building dates from the 16th or 17th century.

-Railway station about 0.9 mile away (see public transport tab for details)
+Railway station about 0.9 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)